Data-driven stabilization of continuous-time systems with noisy input-output data: Concluding remarks

 \section{Concluding remarks}

-We have proposed a data-informativity approach to output feedback stabilization of continuous-time systems.
+We have proposed a data-informativity approach for output feedback stabilization of continuous-time systems.
 The proposed synthesis-operator approach bridges the gap between continuous-time data and discrete-time techniques.
-Employing behavioral theory, we have derived a necessary and sufficient condition under which the noisy data are informative for quadratic stabilization.
-Since the synthesis operators have finite-dimensional range, this condition can be formulated as LMIs.
+Employing behavioral theory, we have established a necessary and sufficient condition under which noisy data are informative for quadratic stabilization.
+Since the synthesis operators have finite-dimensional ranges, this condition can be formulated as LMIs.
 We have further explored data informativity for system identification in the noise-free setting.
-Future work includes extending this synthesis-operator approach to input-output data with measurement errors.
+Future work includes extending this synthesis-operator approach to input-output data corrupted by measurement noise.